Entropic curvature on graphs along Schr{\"o}dinger bridges at zero temperature: Introduction : Schr odinger bridges for entropic curvature

-In this paper, the {\it slowing down procedure}, described further, is used to prove entropic curvature properties of type \eqref{deplace} as $\X$ is a graph, endowed with its natural graph distance $d=d_\sim$, and with a measure $m$, reversible with respect to some generator $L$.
-More precisely, in property \eqref{deplace}, constant speed $W_2$-geodesics $(\nu_t)_{t\in [0,1]}$ are replaced by constant speed $W_1$-geodesics where $W_1$ is {\it the Wasserstein distance of order 1} given by As explained below, each of these constant speed $W_1$-geodesics, denoted by $(\widehat Q^0_t)_{t\in [0,1]}$ throughout this paper, is the limit path of a sequence of Schr\"odinger briges $(\widehat Q^\gamma_t)_{t\in [0,1]}$ indexed by a temperature parameter $\gamma>0$, as $\gamma$ goes to zero.
-We call it {\it Schr\"odinger brige at zero temperature}.
-In property \eqref{deplace}, the curvature term $ \,W_2^2(\nu_0,\nu_1)$ is also replaced by some transport cost $C_t(\nu_0,\nu_1)$ that may also depend on the parameter $t\in (0,1)$.
+Observe that the set of minimizers of $W_1(\nu_0,\nu_1)$, also called $W_1$-optimal couplings of $\nu_0$ and $\nu_1$, is a convex set that is not necessarily reduced to a singleton.
+However, according to Leonard's paper \cite{Leo16}, we know that given $\nu_0,\nu_1$, $\widehat \pi$ is uniquely determined, as a minimizer of a strictly convex optimization problem (see \cite[Result 0.2]{Leo16}).
+In our setting of property \eqref{deplace} on graphs, the curvature term $ \,W_2^2(\nu_0,\nu_1)$ is also replaced by some transport cost $C_t(\widehat \pi)$ that depends on the selected $W_1$-minimizer $\widehat \pi\in \Pi(\nu_0,\nu_1)$, and may also depend on the parameter $t\in (0,1)$.
 Let $\Pc_b(\X)$ denotes the set of probability measures on $\X$ with finite support.
-The analogue of property \eqref{deplace} on discrete graphs at the focus of this work is the following. \begin{definition} On the discrete space $(\X,d,m,L)$, one says that the relative entropy is $C$-displacement convex where $C=(C_t)_{t\in[0,1]}$, if for any probability measure $\nu_0,\nu_1\in \Pc_b(X)$, the Schr\"odinger bridge at zero temperature $(\widehat Q^0_t)_{t\in [0,1]}$ from $\nu_0$ to $\nu_1$, satisfies for any $t\in(0,1)$,
+The analogue of property \eqref{deplace} on discrete graphs at the focus of this work is the following. \begin{definition} On the discrete space $(\X,d,m,L)$, one says that the relative entropy is $C$-displacement convex where $C=(C_t)_{t\in[0,1]}$, if for any probability measure $\nu_0,\nu_1\in \Pc_b(X)$, the Schr\"odinger bridge at zero temperature $(\widehat Q_t)_{t\in [0,1]}$ from $\nu_0$ to $\nu_1$, satisfies for any $t\in(0,1)$,